Walking away from a situationship

-In order to end a situationship and truly over it you have to learn to put yourself first.
+In order to truly end a situationship and get over it you have to learn to put yourself first.
 Your own well-being, your own happiness, and your own life.

-Learn what makes you happy and how you like to feel on a daily basis so that you can discern easier when something or someone doesn’t feel right.
-That way you will avoid getting into a situationship again because you won’t allow a man to disturb your peace and happiness.
+Find out what makes you happy and how you like to feel on a daily basis so that you can discern easier when something or someone doesn’t feel good to you.
+That way you will not get into a situationship again because you won’t allow a man to disturb your peace and happiness again.